Tea cultivation in Malawi

 The Nursery, the former children’s room, is one of five suites in Huntingdon House, the former family seat of the Kay family on Satemwa Estate / © Photo: Georg Berg

-An overview of all the stories about Malawi can be found on the country page Malawi.
-The landlocked country in Southeast Africa, which is also called the Warm Heart of Africa, is still considered an insider tip for Africa travelers.
-In regional comparison Malawi is a safe and peaceful country.
-The country’s landscape is dominated by Lake Malawi, the tenth largest lake in the world.
-In the total of five national parks, successful wildlife management has been practiced for several years and the biodiversity has increased enormously.
-Liwonde National Park and Majete Wildlife Reserve have been under the management of African Parks for 20 years.
-Thawale Lodge offers accommodation in the middle of the park.
+An overview of all the Tellerrand stories about Malawi can be found on the Malawi country page.
+The landlocked country in south-east Africa, also known as the Warm Heart of Africa, is still considered an insider tip for travellers to Africa.
+In regional comparison, Malawi is a safe and peaceful country.
+The country’s landscape is characterised by Lake Malawi, the tenth largest lake in the world.
+The five national parks have been successfully managed for several years and biodiversity has increased enormously.
+The Liwonde National Park and the Majete Wildlife Reserve have been under the management of African Parks for 20 years.
+Thawale Lodge offers accommodation in the centre of the park.
 Nevertheless, the population of Malawi suffers from poverty.
-A controlled growth of tourism creates income opportunities in rural areas and improves the livelihood of families.
-The sustainable cultivation of tea and coffee, as on Satemwa Estate, or the reconstruction of banana farming in the country, also create important jobs.
+Controlled growth in tourism also creates income opportunities in rural areas and improves the livelihoods of families.
+The sustainable cultivation of tea and coffee, such as on Satemwa Estate, or the reconstruction of banana cultivation in the country, also create important jobs.
+It is not a cultivated plant in Malawi like maize, but it is a cult crop.
+Interesting facts about the baobob tree.
 More information about tourism in Malawi.

 The research trip was supported in Malawi by the Ministry of Tourism